-Some NUT branches may need additional or different software versions that are not yet included into master branch dependencies, e.g. the DMF (Dynamic Mapping Files) sub-project needs LUA 5.1.
+Some NUT branches may need additional or different software versions that are not yet included into master branch dependencies, e.g. the DMF (Dynamic Mapping Files) sub-project needs LUA 5.1 for build and run-time, and some Python modules for build, e.g. using OS packaging or custom call to pip install pycparser.